-5 2.3 Configuration of the measurement device of the experiment
+2.3 Configuration of the measurement device of the experiment

-Four set-ups instrumented with ten thermistors each were installed in a part of the room at distance from entrances.
+Four setups instrumented with 10 thermistors each were installed in a part of the room at distance from entrances.
 The sensors, 30 mm long and about 5 mm in diameter, had an intrinsic response time of about 20 s.
 The precision of relative temperature measurements was found to be about 0.005 °C (Crouzeix et al., 2003).
-One of the set-ups, AIII, was placed just above the heat source and, unlike the other three, which remained at the same positions, was configured differently in

-- 10 thirteen heating experiments from March 10 to June 9.
-Specifically, the 2-m bar with thermistors was placed vertically in experiments A1-A3 to evaluate the effect of the source at different heights, and then horizontally in experiments A4-A7 successively at a height of 1, 2, and 1.5 m (see Fig.2 and Table 1).
-To study the possible contribution of sideway radiations, a screen was placed around the source in experiments A3, A5-A7 (Table 1).
+One of the setups, AIII, was placed just above the heat source and, unlike the other three, which remained at the same positions, was configured differently in 13 heating experiments from 10 March to 9 June.
+Specifically, the 2 m bar with thermistors was placed vertically in experiments A1-A3 to evaluate the effect of the source at different heights, and then horizontally in experiments A4-A7 successively at a height of 1, 2, and 1.5 m (see Fig. 2 and Table 1).
+To study the possible contribution of sideway radiations, a screen was placed around the source in experiments A3 and A5-A7 (Table 1).
 Moreover, the sampling rate of measurements in AIII varied from once in 20 s in the first four experiments to once in 120 s in the last two.
-The set-ups AI and AII were used - 15 to measure the temperature in vertical air columns away from the walls, while the sensors of set-up S used for the same purpose were placed at about 1.5 cm inside the rock of the ceiling and wall and in the filling of the floor.
-These latter experiments, dedicated to studying the reaction of the room to the heating, are outside the scope of the present paper, where we focus on the experiments studying the plume itself.
+The setups AI and AII were used to measure the temperature in vertical air columns away from the walls, while the sensors of setup S used for the same purpose were placed at about 1.5 cm inside the rock of the ceiling and wall and in the filling of the floor.
+These latter experiments, dedicated to studying the reaction of the room to the heating, are outside the scope of the present paper, in which we focus on the experiments studying the plume itself.

-Most of the heating experiments (including all those considered in the present study) lasted for 24 hours, from Monday 12

-- 20 a.m. to Tuesday 12 a.m., when the heat source was switched on, and were separated from the previous one by six days, when the heat source was switched off.
+Most of the heating experiments (including all those considered in the present study) lasted for 24 h, from Monday at 00:00 to Tuesday at 00:00, when the heat source was switched on, and were separated from the previous one by 6 days, when the heat source was switched off.
 Thus, the heat source is continuously on during the whole duration of the heating period.
 The heat source was a metallic resistor of power 100 W with a rectangular surface of 5 by 7 cm and height of 15 cm.
-Measurements in the laboratory have shown that the source reaches its maximum temperature within 600 s (i.e. 10 minutes).
-During the experiments, it was located about 3.4 m from the nearest back wall of the room (Fig.1).
-Except for one - 25 experiment (A2, see Table 1), the source was put directly on the floor as indicated in Fig.2.
+Measurements in the laboratory have shown that the source reaches its maximum temperature within 600 s (i.e., 10 min).
+During the experiments, it was located about 3.4 m from the nearest back wall of the room (Fig. 1).
+Except for one experiment (A2, see Table 1), the source was put directly on the floor as indicated in Fig. 2.
 The thermal stability of the source was studied during dedicated experiments with thermistors directly attached to the source.
 The source did not show any significant periodic variations and none of the effects reported below can be attributed to the source itself.

-3 Results: Temperature fluctuations in the plume
+3 Results: temperature fluctuations in the plume

 We now present the data which are at the core of the present paper.
-The temperature variations are measured along the two 30 meters long bar AIII, by 10 sensors (Fig. 3).
-In experiments A5a, A5b, A7a, A7b, A6a, and A6b the bar is maintained horizontally, centred above the heating source, at a height of 1 m for A5, 1.5 m for A7, and 2 m for A6 above the floor, respectively (Table 1).
+The temperature variations are measured along the 2 m long bar AIII, by 10 sensors (Fig. 3).
+In experiments A5a, A5b, A7a, A7b, A6a, and A6b the bar is maintained horizontally, centered above the heating source, at a height of 1 m for A5, 1.5 m for A7, and 2 m for A6 above the floor, respectively (Table 1).
 In experiment A3 the bar is maintained along the vertical of the source.
 These experiments were all performed with a screen around the source, in order to cancel or reduce radiative heating.